patbrennan/typescript/typescript_notes.md

 - Search `definitely typed` on google, and go to [the github repo](https://github.com/DefinitelyTyped/DefinitelyTyped).
 - Find the specific library defintion you're looking for, and the file w/extension `.d.ts`.
 - Copy the raw contents to a new file in your project folder named `jquery.d.ts`.
-- Ts will automatically find this file & user it during compilation.
+- Ts will automatically find this file & use it during compilation.

 #### Option 2: Managing Ts Defition files w/the "typings" Package (or similar)